New Colorado Crime Prevention Bill Unveiled As Neighbors Demand Stronger Involuntary Commitment Laws

 Hildebrandt notes that California’s governor has recently released a plan to force people, who are living on the street with mental illness or substance abuse issues, into treatment.
 Colorado, he says, should follow suit.

-He says the state also needs tougher drug laws and more on-demand inpatient mental health and substance abuse treatment centers.
-Hildebrandt helped form a group called Neighbors for a Safe and Clean Denver that’s pushing for zero tolerance of urban camping.
+He says the state also needs tougher drug laws and more on-demand in-patient mental health and substance abuse treatment centers.
+Hildebrandt helped form a group called Citizens for a Clean and Safe Denver that’s pushing for zero tolerance of urban camping.